Top Menu

 Summary

-If you’re in your childbearing years or past menopause, have no symptoms, and have a fluid-filled cyst, you may choose to monitor the cyst.
-You may need surgery if you have pain, are past menopause or if the cyst does not go away.
+If your health care provider finds a cyst, you may be able to wait to see if it gets bigger.
+You may need surgery if you have pain, are past menopause, or if the cyst does not go away.
+If a cyst bursts or causes bleeding, you should get medical help right away.
 Birth control pills can help prevent new cysts.

-A health problem that may involve ovarian cysts is polycystic ovary syndrome (PCOS).
-Women with PCOS can have high levels of male hormones, irregular or no periods and small ovarian cysts.
+A health problem that involves ovarian cysts is polycystic ovary syndrome (PCOS).
+Women with PCOS can have high levels of male hormones, irregular or no periods, and small ovarian cysts.

 Dept. of Health and Human Services Office on Women’s Health